Louisiana DMV Driving Test

 Pass the Louisiana Permit Test the first time with our FREE Louisiana Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-18. When driving in fog
+10. When driving in rain, you must

 Grade